jollyjinx/ZFS-TimeMachine/README.md

 ZFS TimeMachine
 ===============

 Simple ZFS backup from one pool to another via sending snapshots, deleting old ones in time machine style.
-I'm using a Mac with TensCompliments ZFS implementation.
+I'm using a Mac with TensCompliments ZFS implementation on my Mac and Mac and FreeBSD as destination hosts.

 How it works